StackVista/stackstate-docs/develop/tutorials/mirror_tutorial.md

 Click the **Save** button to permanently add the stream to the **a-host** component.

-## Cleaning your StackState instance
+## Cleaning your Rancher Observability instance

-When you are done with this tutorial, you can remove the configuration from your StackState instance as follows:
+When you are done with this tutorial, you can remove the configuration from your Rancher Observability instance as follows:

 * Remove the mirror data source you added